gustavo-hms/luar/README.md

 }
 ```

+## Calling commands

-Finally, you can run all commands defined in Kakoune (including third party ones) from `lua` code using the provided `kak` module:
+You can run all commands defined in Kakoune (including third party ones) from `lua` code using the provided `kak` module:

 ```kak
 define-command custom-echo -params 1.. %{